autopear/CS166/README.md

     ![winscp-login](https://winscp-static-746341.c.cdn77.org/data/media/screenshots/login.png)

 2. Click `Save` to create a shortcut for bolt.
 You may set a `Site name` as **bolt** or any name you prefer.
 Check `Save password (not recommended)` if you prefer to save your password.
-Be sure to only check this option in a safe environment.
+Be sure to check this option **only** in a safe environment.
 The press `OK` to save the site's configuration.

 #### 4. Create a Site to Lab Machine via SSH Tunnel
 All lab machines are protected by gateways, meaning you can only access them via a gateway server, such as bolt.
 To access a lab machine, you need to configure bolt as [SSH Tunnel](https://www.ssh.com/ssh/tunneling/example#what-is-ssh-port-forwarding,-aka-ssh-tunneling?).
 1. In WinSCP's login dialog, create a new site with the following information:
     - `File protocol` SFTP (default)
-    - `Hostname` *wch129-01.cs.ucr.edu*, assuming you are assigned to machine 01 in lab 129.
+    - `Host name` *__wch129-01__.cs.ucr.edu*, assuming you are assigned to machine 01 in lab 129.
     - `Port number` 22 (default)
     - `User name` Your UCR ID
     - `Password` Your CS password.
 Leave empty if you don't want to save it.